BeginDot

 You could also put your keywords inside SEMRush and discover lesser-known phrases that you could target.
 Let’s plug ‘skin care routine’ inside the SEMRush Keyword Magic Tool.

 Now, let’s look at its keyword group ‘regimen.’
 I find LOTS of specific questions with a low search volume.
-The last keyword below suggests that people in their 20s also search for skin care regimen!
+The last keyword below suggests that people in their 20s also search for skincare regimen!

 You can even explore keyword groups by volume.
 Here’s the group ‘korean’, which has a volume of 70,860 spread across 294 keywords.
 There are certainly a lot of keywords with less popularity.